KlashbeN/BrowseAMall/README.md

 ####Features done
 Currently, we have done:
+* Added in bootstrap to ease view on different mobile/tablet devices
 * The banner image which is used on every page.
 * Setup the email accounts needed.
 * About us and Contact us page containing information about the site and how to contact us.